 - There are said to be 365 individual pools of water in the lake during summer months.

 - These pools keep shifting in size and color and the mineral within each change with further evaporation.

-- The minerals were extracted from this lake during World War I to manufacture the explosives.
+- The minerals were extracted from the lake during World War I to manufacture the explosives.

 - The main cause of these spots being colourful is magnesium sulphate.
-Once it is crystallized, varying amounts of water accounts for the change in the spots’ colour.
+Once it is crystallized, varying amounts of water accounts for the change in the spots’ color.

 - This lake is designated as a protected area and has been owned by the Canadian government and indigenous communities.